Standing Policies of the Board of Legal Specialization and Education 200 Florida Certification Plan

-(a) BLSE.
+(a) The BLSE.
 The BLSE bears ultimate responsibility in the certification of applicants.
-Its involvement, however, should be no more extensive than necessary to ensure minimum standards of the plan are met and there is uniformity among the committees.
+Its oversight of the certification committees will be in accordance with the Rules Regulating The Florida Bar and these policies to ensure minimum standards of the plan are met.

 (b) Certification Committees.
-A committee shall be appointed for each certification area approved by the Supreme Court of Florida.
-The duties of each committee shall include but not be limited to:
+Each certification committee will operate under the Rules Regulating The Florida Bar and policies of the BLSE.
+The duties of each certification committee will include, but not be limited to:

 (1) recommending the issuance, renewal, or denial of certificates;

 (4) preparing, overseeing, administering, and grading the examination;

 (5) developing policies subject to approval by the BLSE; and